 Use the soap-free sponge to go over the area that you have cleaned.
 Once again, you don’t want to use too much water on these areas.
 The sponge should be damp rather than wet.
 You can use the dabbing motion once again to get this right.

 Finally, grab the dry cloth and get to work.
 The last part of the cleaning process is to blot the area.
 You need a clean, dry cloth to do this.
-You might find that a cotton cloth, or even a microfibre one, does the job best.
+You might find that a cotton cloth or a microfibre one does the job best.
 Next, you should dab the areas that you have cleaned.
 Ensure that these areas are completely dry.
-You don’t want any water marks on them after all.
+You don't want any watermarks on them, after all.

 Mistakes to avoid when cleaning painted walls

-Now that you know the basics of how to clean walls without ruining the paintwork, let’s take a look at what not to do.
-There are plenty of silly mistakes you can make here.
-Before you grab your cleaning products, here are some of the things you need to avoid:
+Now that you know the basics of how to clean walls without ruining the paintwork, let's take a look at what not to do.
+There are plenty of silly cleaning mistakes you can make here.
+Before you get started, here are some of the things you need to avoid:

 You don’t want to ruin your walls.
 Luckily, you can clean a wall without removing paint.
 You need to use a gentle approach that doesn’t damage the paintwork.
 Within this guide, we have offered you the essential cleaning tips to get this right.
 Now that you know them, why not give your painted walls that spring clean they’ve needed?